cconstable/ParseModel-iOS/README.md

 via [CocoaPods](http://cocoapods.org/): `pod 'ParseModel'`

+#### NOTE

+The Parse iOS SDK, as of March 2013, has this functionality built in.
+Check out this [blog post](http://blog.parse.com/2013/03/22/stay-classy-objective-c-introducing-native-subclasses-for-parse-objects/) for more info.
+Regardless, this repo has been helpful for me and I will continute to add features to it if they are not found in the native Parse iOS SDK.

 ## Why ParseModel?

 [Parse](https://parse.com/) is a cloud backend as-a-service (or BaaS) that allows developers to quickly get their apps up and running with little or no backend setup.